magnesiumlabs/lasco/src/background-image/README.md

 ## Configuration

-By default, the configuration provides a handful of general purpose background image utilities.
+By default, the configuration provides a handful of general purpose `background-image` utilities.
 You can easily extend the default scales using the Sass configuration.

 ```scss